tos-kamiya/yatardiff/README.md

 Yet-another Tar-Diff tool.

-It expands two tar files in some temporary directory, then compares the directories with `diff` command, and finally remove the all files expanded in the temporary directory.
+It mounts (or expands) two tar files in a temporary directory, then compares the directories with `diff` command, and finally remove the temporary directory.

 ## Usage